 Connectivity options include two HDMI 1.4 ports (up to 144Hz at 1080p, with 1080p 120Hz console support), DisplayPort 1.2 (for 165Hz), VGA and a headphone jack.

 Price & Similar Monitors

 Another advantage of the newer model is the higher peak brightness, which can be useful if you’re gaming in a bright room.
-Whether all that’s worth the extra $20 is up to you; both models are worth considering and offer good value for the money.
+Whether all that’s worth the extra $15 is up to you.

 To learn more about monitors and ensure you’re getting the model most suited for your personal preference, visit our comprehensive and always up-to-date best gaming monitor buyer’s guide.

 All in all, the AOC 24G2SP is an excellent budget gaming monitor.
 You get a slightly higher brightness and refresh rate for a minor jump up in the price, so gamers can decide for themselves which model makes more sense for them.

 |Aspect Ratio||16:9 (Widescreen)|

 - Fully ergonomic design